 About precancerous lesions in the vagina

 Vaginal intraepithelial neoplasia (VaIN), or vaginal dysplasia, is a condition in which abnormal cells in the vagina can become cancer in some people.
 These abnormal cells are often found with cervical dysplasia, also known as cervical intraepithelial neoplasia (CIN), a precancerous lesion of the cervix.
-In most patients, these lesions are associated with human papillomavirus (HPV) infections (see Risk Factors and Prevention).
+Usually, these lesions are associated with human papillomavirus, also called HPV (see Risk Factors and Prevention).

 The treatment for these potentially precancerous lesions includes surgical removal, laser surgery, and medications, including estrogen hormone therapy.
 Laser surgery is the use of a focused beam of light that burns the cancer off the vaginal wall.